SoftCircuits/ParsingHelper/README.md

 string token = helper.ParseWhile(char.IsLetter);
 ```

 In addition, the library also defines the `ParseToken()` method.
 This method takes a list of delimiters and will skip all characters that are a delimiter, then parse all characters that are not a delimiter and return the parsed characters.
-Delimiters can be specified as character parameters, a character array or a predicate that returns true if the given character is a delimiter.
+Delimiters can be specified as character parameters, a character array, or a predicate that returns true if the given character is a delimiter.

 ```cs
 string token;